gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 - [] allow for random generation of positions within a grid, where each particle will spawn in a random area in its grid cube

 #### Style guide things
 - [] are all mutation functions inidcated properly?
+Are mutation functions redundantly labeled? i.e. with `update` and `!`, how could they be better named to improve clarity?
 - [] in mutation functions, is the first operand always the one being mutated?

 #### bugfixes from prior versions